peterska/go-mhs5200a/README.md

   waveform name - set the waveform to name.
-Valid names are sine, square, triangle, rising sawtooth, descending sawtooth amplitude N - set the amplitude to N Volts duty N - set the duty cycle to N% offset N - set the DC offset to N% of the amplitude.
-Valid range is -120% to +120% phase N - set the phase to N° attenuation [on|off] - configure -20dB channel attenuation
+Valid names are sine, square, triangle, rising sawtooth, descending sawtooth amplitude N - set the amplitude to N Volts duty N - set the duty cycle to N% offset N - set the DC offset to N Volts.
+Valid range is -120% to +120% of the configured amplitude phase N - set the phase to N° attenuation [on|off] - configure -20dB channel attenuation